logo

 The more a child practices, the better he or she will get.
 This is also true for fine motor skills.
 Advanced rehabilitation devices make it for children easier to stick to monotonous tasks.

-MYRO includes real-life objects and offers the possibility to train press-, pull- and rotation-movements as well as cognitive abilities.
+Myro includes real-life objects and offers the possibility to train press-, pull- and rotation-movements as well as cognitive abilities.
 While playing, children expand their range of motion (ROM), motor function, and strength.
 These movements also help stimulate the brain and reinforce new neuropathways.

 Boy with face mask smiling to therapist

 Children with CP may also have trouble maintaining balance, posture, and coordination.
 Many require gait therapy to improve postural control, loading symmetry, and weight shifting while limiting compensation.
-Sensory devices like TYMO and robotic gait trainer like LEXO provide children support during gait therapy.
+Sensory devices like Tymo and robotic gait trainer like Lexo provide children support during gait therapy.

 Especially in the therapy with children, motivation is crucial.
 The playful approach, fostered by advanced rehabilitation devices, help to keep motivation level high during therapy.